-- · Our actual capitalization; and - Our actual capitalization as adjusted for the sale of 4,250,000 shares of our common stock in this offering at the public offering price of \$ per share, after deducting underwriting discounts and commissions (excluding the commissions borne by our investment adviser) and estimated offering expenses of approximately \$200,000 payable by us.
+- · Our actual capitalization; and - Our actual capitalization as adjusted for the sale of 5,000,000 shares of our common stock in this offering at the public offering price of \$ per share, after deducting underwriting discounts and commissions and estimated offering expenses of approximately \$200,000 payable by us.
 The table below does not include any shares that may be issued and sold pursuant to the underwriters' exercise of their option to acquire additional shares.
+The as adjusted column also does not take into account income and capital events after July 1, 2012.